HebahAlshamlan/CITC_Task/README.md

 **R-Squared & RMSE by number of features**

-## The jupyter notebook has following sections:
+## The jupyter notebook has the following sections:
-- Libararies
+- Libraries
 - Load dataset
-- Exploraratory Data Analysis
+- Exploratory Data Analysis
    - Selling price
    - Convert to numeric representation
    - Missing values